 INTERNATIONAL COOPERATION

 Scientific knowledge transcends national boundaries.
 International collaboration accelerates discoveries and provides an avenue to deepen relationships between nations.
 Accordingly, it is U.S. policy to promote and support international cooperation on QIS research and skills development, especially in ways that affirm principles of scientific rigor and research integrity, freedom of inquiry, merit-based competition, openness, and transparency.
 International collaboration is facilitated through a number of mechanisms.
 Bilateral agreements between U.S. agencies and their international counterparts can enable benefits such as a coordinated review process, reciprocal or joint funding, and student and researcher exchange to the benefit of both parties.
-In support of such ideals, the United States has been party to several cooperation statements focused on quantum information science and technology.
+In support of such ideals, the United States has been party to several cooperation statements focused on quantum information science and technology (QIST).

 • tokyo-statement-on-quantum-cooperation